 Physiotherapist Competency Exam (PCE)

-You must complete the PCE with the Canadian Alliance of Physiotherapy Regulators (CAPR) to become registered with CPM.
-The PCE has two parts:
+You must complete the Written Component of the PCE with the Canadian Alliance of Physiotherapy Regulators (CAPR) to become registered with CPM.

 This multiple-choice exam tests your knowledge of physiotherapy and your ability to solve clinical problems using clinical scenarios.